-- 4.3.3.4 Falling plates, not less than 10 centimeters square or in diameter, may be used (see Appendix C3). - 4.3.3.5 Falling plates do not recognize power and are not subject to calibration or calibration challenges. - 4.3.3.6 Falling plates must not be used exclusively in a course of fire.
-At least one authorized scoring paper target or scoring popper (in addition to any paper or rigid no-shoots), must be included in each course of fire.
+- 4.3.3.4 [H] Falling plates, not less than 10 centimeters square or in diameter, may be used (see Appendix C3b). - [RP] Falling plates, not less than 5 centimeters square or 10 centimeters in diameter, may be used (see Appendix C3b). - 4.3.3.5 Falling plates do not recognize power and are not subject to calibration or calibration challenges. - 4.3.3.6 Falling plates must not be used exclusively in a course of fire.
+At least one authorized scoring paper target or scoring popper (in addition to any paper or rigid no-shoots), must be included in each course of fire. - 4.3.3.7 [RP] Falling plates which fail to fall or overturn when initially hit, but which fall or overturn when hit with a subsequent shot, are not subject to a reshoot.